 Inform Direct is the perfect tool to help make this task a whole lot easier.

-In addition to checking that the directors do not have any excessive or unusual powers a prudent investor would also want comfort that the following areas have appropriate provisions:
+In addition to checking that the directors do not have any excessive or unusual powers, a prudent investor would also want comfort that the following areas have appropriate provisions:

 1 Voting rights

-Also, when making an investment check which type of shares you are buying.
+Also, when making an investment, check which type of shares you are buying.
 If there is just one class of share and these shares carry the standard one vote per share it is quite easy to calculate how much you will be able to influence matters at a general meeting.
 It will be harder if there is more than one class of share since they could each have different voting rights.
-The different rights range from zero or restricted voting rights through to enhanced voting (multiple votes per share held).
+The different rights range from zero or restricted voting rights through to enhanced voting (multiple votes per share).
 So, unless you know the rights and number of shares in issue for each class it is impossible to ascertain how valuable the voting rights attached to the shares you are buying will be.

 The main reason an investor will buy shares in a company is in expectation of a return on their investment.
 The most usual form this return takes is right to receive a share of the profits paid out as dividends.
 The expectation would be that each share has an equal right to dividends i.e. dividends would be received in proportion to the holding in the company.
 However, be aware that if there are different share classes they sometimes have different entitlement to dividends.

-Investors should check that each share has the same unrestricted right to dividends as all the other shares and the dividend entitlement of the shares being bought are not capped or limited in any way.
+Investors should check that each share has the same unrestricted right to dividends as all the other shares and the dividend entitlements of the shares being bought are not capped or limited in any way.

 3 Proceeds on sale or winding up

-However, it is not uncommon, especially for early stage investors to seek to vary the usual position to ensure that they will get as much of their investment back as possible.
+However, it is not uncommon, especially for early stage investors, to seek to vary the usual position to ensure that they will get as much of their investment back as possible.
 Indeed, before investing they may have insisted on a ‘liquidation preference’ provision, i.e. a right to receive a sum equal to the amount of their initial investment before any of the other shareholders receive anything.
 What happens to the balance (if there is any) varies.
 Sometimes provisions will stipulate that any residual amount is then distributed pro rata to the other shareholders or even that the balance is distributed pro rata to all shareholders including those who had the benefit of a liquidity preference payment.

 Before investing always consider whether any other investor has a liquidation preference which would place them ahead of you on a distribution or indeed whether this is something you should ask for.